On this page

 Design your IAM solution to be highly available.
 Consider strategies such as these to help meet your availability goals:

-• Architect and design your solution with the collective availability requirements of your applications and customers in mind.
+• Architect and design your solution with the collective availability requirements of your apps and customers in mind.
 Your objective is to meet or exceed their combined needs.
-Consider new availability requirements likely to emerge with business growth and other changes in the next few years.
+Consider any new availability requirements likely to emerge with business growth and other changes in the next few years.

-• Provide redundancy, backup, monitoring, failure detection and recovery, notifications, and support procedures to avoid outages and recover quickly from planned or unplanned outages.
+• Provide redundancy, backup, monitoring, failure detection and recovery, notifications, and support procedures.
+This helps you avoid outages and recover quickly from planned or unplanned outages.

-• Meet requirements in Reliability and Scalability below.
+• Meet requirements in Reliability and Scalability, listed in the following sections.
 Your solution is only available when it's operating correctly and can handle its workload.

 • Provide a way to measure your solution's availability, report metrics for analysis, and verify that your solution meets its SLA availability requirements.